 "W-what?
 Fuck you!
 I so do have a girlfriend!"

 "Oh really?
-She hasn't admitted to you yet that she's a transvestite?"
+She hasn't admitted to you yet that she's only with you for your money?"

 The other guys in the room let out a round of low 'oooh's at the low blow.

 "Yes, I have a dick.
 I didn't know you were so fascinated by this fact, Jeff!
 Unless you've been hiding the fact that you're jealous we all have one and you don't!"

 The other guys started howling with laughter at that one.
 Cloud grinned.
 He'd totally won that round.